Russia: 2 suicide attacks outside Kabul airport; 13 dead | Law-Order

 Earlier Thursday, the Taliban sprayed a water cannon at those gathered at one airport gate to try to drive the crowd away, as someone launched tear gas canisters elsewhere.

-Senior U.S. officials said Wednesday's warning from the embassy was related to specific threats involving the Islamic State group and potential vehicle bombs.
+Senior US officials said on Wednesday's warning from the embassy was related to specific threats involving the Islamic State group and potential vehicle bombs.
 The officials spoke on condition of anonymity because they were not authorized to discuss ongoing military operations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)